aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Any format will do as long as it's consistent.
 For this tutorial, we're selecting Apache Avro, which is an open-source project and one of the most popular serialization format.
 Avro is defined by a schema and the schema is written in JSON.
 You can consider Avro as JSON with a schema attached to it.

 Both of these programs use SSL authentication.
-You can follow the previous examples of this tutorial if you'd like to use SASL authentication instead.
+You can follow the previous examples in this tutorial if you'd like to use SASL authentication instead.

 Setting up a producer to send Avro-encoded messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~